Watch the Open Innovation Competition 2020 launch event.

 In 2019, the City of Melbourne launched its Waste and Resource Recovery Strategy 2030.
 This outlined a bold vision to turn Melbourne into a zero-waste city to lessen environmental impact, enhance liveability, and make the waste and resource recovery system and supply chain more resilient by adopting circular economy principles.

 The strategy clearly identifies reducing the production of waste as the most important priority as it reduces the need for recycling and recovering.

-But it is not only high level changes at a city level, but also individualised behaviour change, that are recognised as key to achieving this.
-This is where we need your help!
+It is not only high level changes at a city level, but also individualised behaviour change, that are recognised as key to achieving this.

-We are looking for solutions that enhance the accessibility of information to producers, industry, logistics, wholesale, traders, as well as to consumers.
-The goal is to educate these groups about the current waste supply chain and increase understanding of the role everyone plays in creating and completely eliminating waste.
+We looked for solutions that enhance the accessibility of information to producers, industry, logistics, wholesale, traders, as well as to consumers.
+The goal was to educate these groups about the current waste supply chain and increase understanding of the role everyone plays in creating and completely eliminating waste.

-We are also looking for proactive circular economy solutions that ensure the people and places of Melbourne play an active role in eliminating waste going to landfill.
+We also looked for proactive circular economy solutions that ensure the people and places of Melbourne play an active role in eliminating waste going to landfill.